 Safety TIPS FOR EXPERIENCING DIWALI IN INDIA

-Also, celebrating Diwali in big cities like Delhi, can get extremely polluted.
+Burning of firecrackers during the festival can lead to air pollution especially in big cities like Delhi.
 In order to steer clear of any infection, it is best that you wear a mask to avoid inhaling this air.
-Celebrating Diwali in India in smaller cities like Rishikesh and Jaipur, guarantees an authentic cultural experience.
+Celebrating Diwali in India in smaller cities like Rishikesh and Jaipur guarantees an authentic cultural experience.
 Smaller towns, continue to celebrate Diwali in accordance with ancient traditions.
 The ideal way to understand the rich history and culture of India, we highly recommend celebrating this festival in such towns.

 If you have a respiratory condition, please let us know in advance so we can make sure you avoid cities with very high levels of air pollution.

-Fiecrackers are fun, as long as you maintain safety-Photo Credit Madhukar Kumar
+Firecrackers are fun, as long as you maintain safety (Photo Credit – Madhukar Kumar)

 Travelling in India during Diwali

-If you’re travelling to India during Diwali, make sure you book inter city commute and accommodation well in advance – train tickets, hotel bookings and guides become harder and more expensive to book as the festival approaches.
-Most people make booking well in advance for accommodation in major tourist cities.
+If you’re travelling to India during Diwali (the festival of lights), make sure you book inter-city commute and accommodation well in advance – train tickets, hotel bookings and guides become harder and more expensive to book as the festival approaches.
+Most people make a booking well in advance for accommodation in major tourist cities.
 However, the most difficult thing to procure is train tickets, as people travel all over India to visit their loved ones.

 Travel with India Someday to truly experience Diwali in the best way possible

-For more information, visit our blog post on experiencing the various festivals in India.
-Alternatively, feel free to contact us for any more information about experiencing the festival of lights.
-If the dates that suit you convenience are nowhere close to this festival, get in touch with us.
+For more information, visit our blog post on the must-experience festivals in India.
+Alternatively, feel free to contact us for more information about experiencing the festival of lights.
+If the dates that suit your convenience are nowhere close to this festival, get in touch with us.
 We’ll help you plan a trip that allows you to experience other popular festivals while still experiencing the vibrant culture of this subcontinent.

 helping you travel your way